Jehovah Elroi – The God Who Sees The Afflicted

 Wounds need to be exposed to heal.
 Any wound that is hidden the devil will always have a hold on it and use it for his own purposes.
-Talk about what you went through to your close family and loved ones, because it is a very effective and therapeutic way of release.
+Talk about what you went through to your trusted close family and loved ones, because it is a very effective and a therapeutic way of release.

 • GO FOR THERAPY & COUNSELLING

 Personally I think this is extremely important, especially Christian therapy and counselling.
 If you can afford it and have the time, please seek professional help.
 Talking to your family and friends is very helpful.
 However therapists and counsellors are trained to specifically deal with trauma in an efficacious way.